ncsa/archi_tools/README.md

 $ls cache/DEMAND_/
 DEMAND_elements.csv     DEMAND_properties.csv   DEMAND_relations.csv

-Finally (and not regular w.r.t the overall deisgn pattern you need to know where the archimate file corresponding to the .csv files are.
+Finally (and not regular w.r.t the overall design pattern you need to know where the archimate file corresponding to the .csv files are.

-oll of this is not a good practive but is where the software is.
+all of this is not a good practice but is where the software is.

-Getting to a useable database.
+Getting to a usable database.
 ==============================

 Having done the above steps of export and acquire

-$ ./archi_tool -p mkdb   #deletes prior database and makes a new, empty db
+- ./archi_tool -p mkdb   #deletes prior database and makes a new, empty db
-$ ./archi_tool -p ingest #Ingest csvs into the data and makes supplimental info
+- ./archi_tool -p ingest #ingest csv into the data and makes supplemental info
-$ ./ldm -p xxx_yyy  --ingest file.archimate  # ingest information about folders

-The extra tables are build on assumtions about the  modeling methodologies and conventions used.
+-  ./ldm -p xxx_yyy  --ingest file.archimate #ingest information about folders The extra tables are build on assumptions about the  modeling methodologies and conventions used.

 Modeling Conventions supported.